By using this site, you agree to the Privacy Policy and Terms of Use.

 Photograph: Simon Hill

-Zens Liberty Wireless Charger for $94: I tested the Glass Edition of this wireless charging pad, and it looks stunning with the 16 overlapping copper coils on display (the standard version has a woolen fabric top).
-It can charge two devices simultaneously at up to 15 watts apiece, and there’s an optional Apple Watch add-on ($15).
+Zens Liberty Wireless Charger for $150: I tested the Glass Edition of this wireless charging pad, and it looks stunning with the 16 overlapping copper coils on display (the standard version has a woolen fabric top).
+It can charge two devices simultaneously at up to 15 watts apiece, and there’s an optional Apple Watch add-on ($19).
 As stylish as it is, the price is too high.
-Because you can see the coils, placement is never an issue, but it’s a bulky charger, the fan is audible at times, and while I had no problem charging my iPhone or AirPods, my Pixel 6 Pro got very warm on this pad.
+Because you can see the coils, placement is never an issue, but it’s a bulky charger; the fan is audible at times, and while I had no problem charging my iPhone or AirPods, my Pixel 6 Pro got very warm on this pad.

 Xiaomi Mi 80-W Wireless Charging Stand for $50: By far the fastest wireless charger we have tested, this stand is only worth considering for Xiaomi phones (it seems to charge most other phones at 10 watts or below).
-I tested with the Xiaomi 13 Ultra (8/10, WIRED Recommends), which tops out at 50 watts (some Xiaomi models can go higher).
+I tested with the Xiaomi 13 Ultra, which tops out at 50 watts (some Xiaomi models can go higher).
 The unusual sail shape combines a white triangular section with a clear acrylic base that has a subtle groove to hold your phone in place and a gap underneath for the exhaust grill from the noisy fan.
 The USB-C port and LED indicator are on the back.

 Power up with unlimited access to WIRED.
-Get best-in-class reporting that’s too important to ignore for just $2.50 $1 per month for 1 year.
-Includes unlimited digital access and exclusive subscriber-only content.
+Get best-in-class reporting and exclusive subscriber content that’s too important to ignore.
 Subscribe Today.

 Share This Article